51Degrees/documentation/src/devicedetection/features/useragentclienthints/overview.md

   - If the above is not feasible, and/or you want a backup option in case your clients do not implement the required changes, then you can use the UA-CH JavaScript API to retrieve the values.
 See the 'non-integrated' section on the [UA-CH JavaScript page](@ref DeviceDetection_Features_UACH_Javascript) for instructions.
 - Calling our cloud service from client-side code:
   - For best performance, set `Delegate-CH` or `Permissions-Policy` as described in the 'Cloud' section on the [UA-CH Headers page](@ref DeviceDetection_Features_UACH_Headers)
-  - If making the changes for the option above is not feasible, you can simply ensure your resource key includes the `JavascriptGetHighEntropyValues` property.
+  - If making the changes for the option above is not feasible, you can simply ensure your Resource Key includes the `JavascriptGetHighEntropyValues` property.
 This will gather the values and send them to our cloud service without any other changes required.

 @anchor UACH_Background
 [#](@ref UACH_Background)